 This project is a component of Bothell's Downtown Revitalization Plan and is identified in the Capital Facilities Plan as T47.
 The environmental assessment and cleanup of several contaminated downtown Bothell city-owned properties needs to occur prior to their redevelopment.
 Since early 2008, the City has implemented environmental assessment efforts which entail conducting historic research and field investigations aimed at determining the presence, nature and extent of contamination in soil and/or groundwater on the various properties.
 This assessment work was followed by cleanup work beginning in summer 2010.

-Four contaminated parcels lie along the pathway of the new Crossroads roadway alignment.
-These are under Agreed Orders with the Department of Ecology, and one is also under a Cooperative Agreement with the U.S. Environmental Protection Agency (EPA).
-The Ultra Cleaners site is also under an Agreed Order.
-In the northern part of downtown, the City cleaned up another contaminated property in the area formerly occupied by the Northshore School District’s (NSD) Bus barn and transportation/maintenance facility.
+Five contaminated parcels lie along the pathway of the new Crossroads (State Route 522) roadway alignment.
+These are under Cleanup Agreed Orders with the Department of Ecology.
+The Ultra Cleaners site adjacent to City Hall is also under an Agreed Order.
+Just south of the future Main Street extension near the SHAG development, cleanup of the Bothell Service Center and former Wexler are being conducted under a consent decree with the Department of Ecology.
+In the northern part of downtown, the City independently cleaned up another contaminated property in the area formerly occupied by the Northshore School District’s (NSD) Bus barn and transportation/maintenance facility.

 Grant funding & assistance